jaylac2000/Apollo-Network/Plugins/ApolloSkyblock/README.md

 ***Island Moderator Commands:***

 - pvp : Enables pvp in your Island
-- withdraw : Withdraw money from your Island balance
+- withdraw : Withdraw money from your Island
 - upgrade : Upgrades your Island
 - lock : Block people from visiting your Island
 - setname : Changes your Island name